straightupjac/verify-user/README.md

 # Verify Identity
 An experiement to verify a user's address and twitter account are linked without storing any user data.

-Use at your own risk.
+Please don't take this too seriously and use at your own risk.
 I cannot guarantee anonyminity.
+Suggestions + PRs welcomed :)

 ## Prerequisites
 - Arweave public and private keys